Dn98G/Fit-Fusion/README.md

 ## 🎨 Styling & Theme

-All styling is done with plain CSS in `src/index.css` and component-specific CSS files.
+All styling is done with Tilwind CSS in `src/index.css` and component-specific CSS files.

 - **Primary color**: Purple (`#6B21A8`)
 - **Accent color**: Lighter purple (`#A78BFA`) and white text